 We seek to understand, engage, and lift up the interests, contributions, and leadership of underrepresented communities on our campus and in communities in our region that are more vulnerable to the impacts of the changing climate–typically low-income communities, people of color, indigenous communities, immigrants, and elderly populations.
-These efforts take both scientific knowledge to measure disparate impacts and community knowledge to hear truth on the ground.

 Building on foundations established by the Sustainability Initiative, this work creates leadership opportunities for UC faculty, staff, and students who historically have been excluded from the sustainability transformation.
 It equips our campus’s underrepresented students, many of whom are also from impacted communities, to analyze and address root causes of sustainability and climate crises both on campus and back home.
 At its best, this work also builds trust between UCI and regional partners, a key to lasting and reciprocal relationships for sustainability scholarship over time.

 The community resilience team in the UCI Office of Sustainability collaborates with campus and community partners in two project areas: